trans-travel/trans-travel/us/ms.md

 are, thus far, fairly restricted and do not apply to most trans people traveling to Mississippi in most situations.

-Mississippi, if 2004 SB2753 is signed (it is not yet signed, as of May 4, 2024), would legally defines sex according to sex assigned at birth and restrict bathroom and changing room usage.
-Regardless of governor signature, this may subject trans people to harassment in restrooms.
+Mississippi, if 2004 SB2753 is signed (it is not yet signed, as of May 6, 2024), would legally defines sex according to sex assigned at birth and restrict bathroom and changing room usage at publicly owned or operated educational facilities (this may include university hospitals and athletic facilities such as stadiums).
+Regardless of governor signature, and inside or outside of educational institutions, this may subject trans people to harassment in restrooms.

 Mississippi does criminalize trans care for children, although the current law does not have criminal penalties for parents.
 However, it is unknown